Prathamesh0903/Store-Rating/render-deploy.md

 ---

 **🎉 Congratulations!
-Your ProductRating Pro app is now live on Render!**
+Your StoreRating Pro app is now live on Render!**